w3c/wai-website/pages/planning-policies/business-case/bibliography.md

 Type: Personal account   <br />
 Summary: Microsoft CEO in his own words.

 * [_We Are Original Life Hackers_](https://www.nytimes.com/2018/05/30/opinion/disability-design-lifehacks.html){:rel="nofollow"}.
 Jackson, Liz.
-New York Times,online edition.
+New York Times, online edition.
 May, 2018.
-Type: Editorial
+Type: Editorial  <br />
 Summary: Disability design advocate Liz Jackson makes the case for how and why people with disabilities must be included in design thinking and narratives.

 ## Corporate Social Responsibility/Brand Reputation